How to be SAFE when the water is still cold

 Cold Incapacitation is the effect of the cold on muscle and nerve cells, and severely limits your ability to perform.
 This occurs within two to 10 minutes of being in the water, and makes it difficult for you to have any sort of meaningful movement.

 And finally, Hypothermia occurs roughly one hour after being exposed to cold water.
 This state can ultimately lead to unconsciousness and death.
+How long will it take you to lose dexterity in cold water?
+Check this chart.

 The video's ultimate message to the swimmers was a 1-10-1 principle: If you fall into cold water, you have one minute to get your breathing under control.
 You have 10 minutes of meaningful movement to get to your destination.
 And you have one hour before you become unconscious due to hypothermia.